 "It's good."

-He had said it aloud before he realized.
+He'd said it aloud before he noticed.

-Something was mixed into his voice.
+Something was mixed into that voice.

-Atem reached for the bread.
+Next he reached for the bread.
 Seto drank his coffee.

-Morning light came into the dining room.
+Morning light was coming into the dining room.

-"What are you going to do today?"
+"What do you intend to do today?"

 "I see."

-Seto asked nothing more.
+Seto asked nothing further.

-The following morning.
+The next morning.

 "What did you come up with yesterday."

-Atem started to say it and stopped.
+Atem started, and stopped.

-Atem said it with a slight awkwardness.
+Atem said it a little awkwardly.

-Seto set down his tablet.
+Seto set down the tablet.

-"…In one day?"
+"......In one day?"

 "In one day."

-"When I think about it…"
+"When I think about it—"

 "You thought — meaning?"